 On August 29, 2019, multiple changes, some of which are temporary through November 2, are impacting Walt Disney World.
 Because so much will be in flux during this time, and so much will be temporary, we’ve decided to create a separate post focusing just on these visits.
-It’s very important that you understand our other content on its own will not be as helpful during this period.

 Who is this post for?

 This post is written for everyone (excluding maybe locals) who is planning to visit Walt Disney World from August 29 to November 2.

 Throughout this post, we’re going to speaking to two groups: